-21. Materia Medica and Pharmacy Laboratory.
-The work in this course consists of the study of a selected group of inorganic drugs and of certain crude organic drugs and their official preparations, and in making pharmaceutical preparations such as syrups, emulsions, spirits, liniments, tinctures, fluid extracts, extracts, ointments, pills, etc. In his study the student is required to write concise notes of the physiologic action of the drugs examined and to make tests of their incompatibility.
+- 21. Materia Medica and Pharmacy Laboratory.
+The work in this course consists of the study of a selected group of inorganic drugs and of certain crude organic drugs and their official preparations, and in making pharmaceutical preparations such as syrups, emulsions, spirits, liniments, tinctures, fluid extracts, extracts, ointments, pills, etc. One period will be used for demonstrating the action of the most important drugs.
+In his study the student is required to write concise notes on the physiologic action of the drugs examined and to make tests of their incompatibility.
 In addition to this, each student will have practical experience in writing and compounding prescriptions.
 The importance of a discriminating and accurate system for dispensing medicines is thoroughly emphasized.
 First term, five hours a week.
-W, 11-1, and Th, 10-1; or M, 11-1, and T, 10-1.
-Professor MILKS and Assistant Professor MULDOON.

-22. Diseases of the Small Animals.
+W, II-I, and Th, IO-I; or M. II-I, and T, IO-I. Second term, two hours a week.
+M, II-I; W, II-I. Professor MILKS and Instructor Stephenson. - 22.
+Diseases of the Small Animals.
 This course deals principally with canine and feline diseases.
 Two lectures or recitations throughout the second term of the third year.
-M W, 9.
-Professor MILKS.

-23. Recitations in Materia Medica and Therapeutics.
+M, 9; W, 10.
+Professor Milks. - 23.
+Recitations in Materia Medica and Therapeutics.
 Fourth year, first term.
-T, 9, Th, 9.
-Professor MILKS and Assistant Professor MULDOON.

-24. Advanced Work.
+T, Th, 9.
+Professor MILKS. - 24.
+Advanced Work.
 This course will consist principally of laboratory exercises on the physiologic action of drugs on animals and will be supplemented by collateral reading and reports.
 Five or more hours a week.
-Professor MILKS and Assistant Professor MULDOON.
+Professor Milks.